J-Mojica/Home-Depot-Semantic-Segmentation/README.md

 Maninis, K.-K. et al. (2018) “Deep Extreme Cut: From extreme points to object segmentation,” 2018 IEEE/CVF Conference on Computer Vision and Pattern Recognition [Preprint].
 Available at: https://doi.org/10.1109/cvpr.2018.00071.

+## Milestone 4
+To perform the segmentation, we used the [Detectron3](https://github.com/facebookresearch/detectron2) We used a model pretrained on the MS COCO dataset implemented within the Detectron2 framework.
+The model used for the segmentation is a model similar to This is similar to the setting used in the [Mask R-CNN paper](https://doi.org/10.48550/arXiv.1703.06870), Appendix A, with some modifications

+The training and segmentation was done using google colab with a GPU runtime.

+To select our hyperparamenters (mainly the number of iterations), the model was first trained on 1000 iterations, and then the loss curves evaluated using tensorboard.
+On this evaluation we determined that the model performed best with about 600 iterations.
+Then the model was reinitialized and trained for this amount of iterations.

+The process can be seen in the [segmentation notebook](https://github.com/J-Mojica/Home-Depot-Semantic-Segmentation/tree/segmentation/segmentation/segmentation.ipynb)

+In the [segmentation directory](https://github.com/J-Mojica/Home-Depot-Semantic-Segmentation/tree/segmentation/segmentation/) one can find and our attempt at segmenting a 30 second clip of a Home Depot video.

+The trained model can be found [here](https://drive.google.com/file/d/1AHVd4HRVh_P3p6OVek-bZHMLobTmaBpb/view?usp=share_link)